sjanel/aeronet/docs/FEATURES.md

   validator mismatches.
 - **Headers**: the handler always emits `Accept-Ranges: bytes` so clients learn range capability. `ETag` and `Last-Modified` are enabled by default (configurable) and share the same strong validator used by conditionals.

+- **Content-Type resolution**: when serving files the handler resolves the `Content-Type` header with the following
+  precedence: (1) a user-provided content-type resolver callback (if installed) and returning a non-empty value, (2) the configured default content type in `HttpServerConfig` (if non-empty), and (3) the hard fallback `application/octet-stream`.
+The library exposes `File::detectedContentType()` which performs filename-extension based detection using the bundled extension → mime table (the table was extended to include common C/C++ extensions such as `c`, `h`, `cpp`, `hpp`, `cc`).
+Applications with different heuristics (case-insensitive lookup, longest-suffix matching like `tar.gz`, etc.) can supply their own resolver to override the default behavior.
 - **Safety**: all request paths are normalised under the configured root; `..` segments are rejected.
 Default index fallback (e.g. `index.html`) is configurable or can be disabled.
 - **Config entry point**: the immutable configuration lives in `StaticFileConfig`.
 The handler constructor also accepts a config directly.